andy5211d/DR2TVOverlay/ReadMe.md

     Add 'divingoverlaysV3.x.x.lua' to OBS Studio via Tools>Scripts > "+" button (script needs to be placed in the C:\Program Files\obs-studio\data\obs-plugins\frontend-tools\scripts folder)

-    Import 'basic.ini' to OBS-Studio via Profile>Import and select the required .ini file
+    Import 'basic.ini' to OBS-Studio via Profile>Import and select the required .ini file (don't think this is needed with current version of OBS).

     Import 'divingoverlays-obssourceV3.x.x.json' to OBS Studio via Scene Collection>Import and select the required .json file